ZiedHY/ZiedHY.github.io/index.md

 ## Neural Networks in practice:

-*  In presence of a large dataset, the computation of the gradient in respect of each weight can be very expensive (think about the chain rule in backpropagation).
-For that, we could compute the gradient on a subset of data (mini-bach) and use it as an estimate of the true gradient.
+*  In the presence of a large dataset, the computation of the gradient in respect to each weight can be very expensive (think about the chain rule in backpropagation).
+For that, we could compute the gradient on a subset of data (mini-batch) and use it as an estimate of the true gradient.
 This gives a more accurate estimation of the gradient than the stochastic gradient descent (SGD) which randomly takes only one observation and much more faster than calculating the gradient using all data.
-Using mini-baches for each iteration leads to fast training especially when we use different threads (GPU's).
-We can parallelize computing for each iteration: a bach for each weight and gradient is calculated in a seperate thread.
-Than, calculations are gathered together to complete the iteration
+Using mini-batches for each iteration leads to fast training especially when we use different threads (GPU's).
+We can parallelize computing for each iteration: a batch for each weight and gradient is calculated in a seperate thread.
+Then, calculations are gathered together to complete the iteration

 *  Juste like any other "classical" machine learning algorithm, Neural Networks could face the problem of overfitting.
 Ideally, in machine learning, **we want to build models that can learn representations from a training data and still generalize well on unseen test data**.
 Regularization is a technique that constrains our optimization problem to discourage complex models (i.e. to avoid memorizing data).
 When we talk about regularization, we generally talk about **Dropout** which is the process of randomly dropping out some proportion of the hidden neurals in each iteration during the training phase (dropout i.e. set associated activations to 0) and/or **Early stopping** which consists in stopping training before we have a chance to overfit.
-For that, we calulate the loss in training and test phase relative to the number of training iterations.
+For that, we calculate the loss in training and test phase relative to the number of training iterations.
 We stop learning when the loss function in the test phase starts to increase.

+## Conclusion:

+This first article of introduction to Deep Learning could be summarized in 3 key points:

+1. First, we have learned about the fundamental building block of Deep Learning which is the Perceptron.
+2. Then, we have learned about stacking these perceptrons together to compose more complex hierarchical models and we learned how to mathematically optimize these models using backpropagation and gradient descent.
+3. Finally, we have seen some practical challenges of training these models in real life and some best practices as adaptive learning, batching and regularization to combat overfitting.

+The next article will be about **Sequence modeling with Neural Networks**.
+We will learn how to model sequences, Recurrent Neural Networks (RNNs) and their short-term memory and Long Short Term Memory (LSTM) and their ability to keep track of information throughout many timesteps.

+Stay tuned!